 You must maintain security by protecting the confidentiality, integrity and availability of the Personal Data, defined as follows:

-- Confidentiality means that only those people who need to know, and are accordingly authorised, can access Personal Data.
+- Confidentiality means that only those people who need to know, and are accordingly authorized, can access Personal Data.

 - Integrity means that Personal Data is accurate and suitable for the purpose for which it is processed.

-- Availability means that authorised users (or an individual, where applicable) can access the Personal Data when they need it for their role.
+- Availability means that authorized users (or an individual, where applicable) can access the Personal Data when they need it for their role.

 We must report any breach of Personal Data (defined as being an inability to guarantee compliance with 10.1a-c).

 If you know or suspect that a Personal Data Breach has occurred, do not attempt to investigate the matter yourself.
 Immediately contact the Data Protection Lead and follow the procedure set-out in our Data Breach Policy.
 You should preserve all evidence relating to the potential Personal Data Breach.

 Data Protection Legislation restricts data transfers to countries outside the EEA to maintain the integrity of the regulatory scheme.
 You can transfer Personal Data across borders when you transmit, send, view or access that data in or to a different country, typically over the internet.
 This can easily be done inadvertently, as services belonging to international organizations and utilizing foreign servers are not immediately obvious.
 Therefore, you must only use systems approved by ONELIVE to guarantee compliance with this policy.